Suzhou-Tongyuan/ObjectOriented.jl/docs/src/how-to-translate-oop-into-julia.md

 We post the solution as follow.
 For readability, the code is simplified and the functionality is incomplete in corner cases.

-The solution has 2 parts, the first one is the library code which is not very readable, but users are not responsible to implement by user; the second part is the user code, it is readable and concise, exactly like what in Python.
+The solution has 2 parts, the first one is the library code which is not very readable, but it is not responsible for users to implement; the second part is the user code, it is readable and concise, exactly like what in Python.

 #### [Library code](@id lib_constructor)